andjsales/capstone-project/README.md

 # Progress Tracker

-A Java console application that helps users track their TV show watching progress.
-Built using the DAO pattern, JDBC, and a MySQL backend, this project demonstrates modular software development, relational database interaction, and Maven-based project structure.
+## Description

+This is a Java console application built to allow users to manage and track their movie/show watchlists.
+Users can log in, add shows, update their progress, filter by watch status, and rate completed shows.
+This app uses a MySQL database and follows the DAO pattern for clean, modular code.

 ## Features